 - Debug applications using the DEBUG tool for z/OS

 - Describe some components and architectural characteristics of Web applications and the role that DB2 plays in the Web application environment

 - Describe how your program can interact with the Web

 - Facilitate the exchange of large objects between DB2 and local data sets

 - Develop applications that minimize locks on resources to support concurrent programs

 - Consider using tools as an alternative to writing a program

 - Write applications that do not hinder other applications

 Experience with one of the supported programming languages, COBOL or PL/I for z/OS and SQL.

-This course is for Application Programmers who need to write embedded SQL COBOL or PL/I programs in either a DB2 or DB2 for z/OS environment and C, C++ programmer.
+This Advanced Programming for DB2 z/OS class is intended for Application Programmers who need to write embedded SQL COBOL or PL/I programs in either a DB2 or DB2 for z/OS environment and C, C++ programmer.